 This Day In Writing History

-On July 24th, 1802, the legendary French novelist Alexandre Dumas was born in the village of Villers-Cotterets, Aisne, France.
+On July 24th, 1802, the legendary French writer Alexandre Dumas was born in the village of Villers-Cotterets, Aisne, France.
 He was half-black like his father, Thomas-Alexandre Dumas, a top general in Napoleon's army.

 When he publicly criticized Napoleon's military leadership, the emperor accused him of sedition.
 Thomas-Alexandre resigned from the army in disgust, and the ensuing scandal ruined the Dumas family.

-Alexandre Dumas' father died of stomach cancer when he was three years old, and his mother, Marie-Louise, couldn't provide him with much of an education.
-However, Dumas loved books and read every one he could get his hands on.
+Alexandre Dumas' father died of stomach cancer when he was three years old.
+His mother, Marie-Louise, couldn't provide him with much of an education, but Dumas loved books and read every one he could get his hands on.

 That and his mother's stories of his brave father's adventures as a soldier planted the seeds of his future writing career.
 He dreamed of heroes and high adventure.

 When Dumas was 20 years old, he moved to Paris, where he was employed at the Palais Royal in the office of Louis-Phillipe, the Duc D'Orleans and the future and last king of France.

 While working in Paris, Dumas began his literary career, writing articles for magazines and co-writing plays for the theater.
 In 1829, King Henry III and His Court - his first solo play - was produced and became a great success, as did his second play, Christine.

 After writing more successful plays, Dumas turned his attention to novels, as the newspapers and literary magazines of the day offered a lucrative market for serialized novels.

 In 1838, Dumas' first novel La Capitaine Paul - a novelization of one of his plays - was published.
 The success of the book led Dumas to create a studio of sorts dedicated to producing short stories and serial novels, where he worked with assistants and other collaborators.